 In Year 12, you will engage in the "Breadth Study", which will give you the opportunity to understand change and continuity over a period of 100+ years.
 The "Depth Study" will enable you to focus on key historical concepts including cause, consequence and significance over a short period of time.
 In Year 13, the "Historical Investigation" provides a unique and exciting opportunity to develop your skills of enquiry, research analysis and communication.
-In all 3 elements of the course you will develop your skills in using and evaluating historical sources.
+In all three elements of the course you will develop your skills in using and evaluating historical sources.
 How are you assessed?

 80% examination 20% coursework

+Specific entry requirements

+Grade 6 in GCSE History or grade 8 in GCSE English.

 Law

 Exam Board: AQA

 What will you learn?